 So I assume that Kevin Ryan’s title Another Nineteen means “another” as “instead of” rather than “in addition to.”
 The original, innocent nineteen have suffered more libel and slander than anyone else in world history that I am aware of.

-Posted by Kevin Barrett on August 9, 2013, With 5431 Reads Filed under 9/11.
+Posted by Kevin Barrett on August 9, 2013, With 5436 Reads Filed under 9/11.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.